Q What is cushion scale?

 A Organic insecticidal sprays are based on fatty acids (Doff Greenfly & Blackfly Killer) or plant oils (Growing Success Fruit & Veg Bug Killer, Vitax Organic 2-in-1 Pest and Disease Control).
 These work on contact and are only effective against the immature crawlers, not the adults.
 You will need to make several applications in late June to July.
 A quick and effective alternative, where the scales are accessible, is to flick them off with a fingernail or wipe them off with a wet cloth in spring before they lay their eggs.

-Q How do I get rid of the sooty mould?
+Q How do I get rid of sooty mould?

 A Once sooty mould has developed it can prove surprisingly persistent, though it will eventually wear off or can be wiped away with a damp cloth where practical.
 Once the scales are under control it should not reappear.

-Q How do I prevent it in the future?
+Q How do I prevent cushion scale in the future?

 A There is no practical preventive action you can take against scale insects.
 Dealing with attacks as soon as they are spotted should help avoid large numbers building up and prevent significant damage.